 K&P will provide a Thuraya IP, a satellite terminal as well as a laptop with a specific expedition email address.
 Sending and receiving emails without pictures or any other attachments via the expedition email address is included in the expedition price.
 If required, Wi-Fi is also available at an additional fee of USD 500 for the duration of the expedition.
 The use is limited as the total data volume for the entire expedition (30 days from arrivatl at base camp) only amounts to 30GB.

 Electricity on the base camp

 Electronic gadgets such as radios, cameras, headlamps, smartphones, kindles and heated socks can be charged via our solar system.
 However, as this system relies on good weather, the availability may be limited.
 We kindly ask you to leave your laptop at home as it uses a lot of power.
 We would also ask you to only use electronic devices with USB connection.

 Hotel and tent accommodation are indicated in the itinerary.
 Additional hotel stays that are not indicated in the itinerary are not included in the expedition price.

-If your point of departure results in additional charge we will inform you in due time.
 For train times to Swiss airports, please check the timetable of the Swiss Railways.
 SBB Fahrplan